 Performance Extension Program (PEP Group)

 This group includes students in Years 4 – 6 who have an interest in, and an aptitude for music.
-It fulfils the role of a formal school choir, and also undertakes instrumental activities as negotiated between the teacher and students, such as taiko drumming and the ukelele.
+It fulfills the role of a formal school choir, and also undertakes instrumental activities as negotiated between the teacher and students, such as taiko drumming and the ukelele.
 The purpose of the program is to encourage children to extend musical abilities beyond what is able to be achieved in class, and provide meaningful performance opportunities.
 PEP members have taken part in school assemblies, school concerts, and have performed in a variety of venues such as Crown Theatre Burswood, Perth Arena, Joondalup Arena, Perth Concert Hall and Winthrop Hall at UWA.

 We are extremely fortunate at Yuluma to be a part of the Education Department’s Instrumental Music Program.
 This program is run by Instrumental Music School Services (IMSS) and offers free tuition to hundreds of students throughout the state.
 It is a highly competitive program which is designed to prepare students to continue learning their instruments in high school.